grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 #### Enterprise license configuration

 If you are using GET, you need to configure a license, by adding the license to the `custom.yaml` file or by using a secret that contains the license.
-Only one of these options should be used.
+Only use one of these options.

 {{< admonition type="note" >}}
 The [Set up GET instructions](/docs/enterprise-traces/latest/setup/#obtain-a-get-license) explain how to obtain a license.
 {{< /admonition >}}

-Using the first option, you can specify the license text in the `custom.yaml` values file created above, in the `license:` section.
+Using the first option, you can specify the license text in the `custom.yaml` values file created in the `license:` section.

 ```yaml
 license: